 money-cant-buy-happiness-travel-experiences.jpg

 Studies show that happiness is a complex emotion that can be experienced as a result of other positive feelings.
-For example, according to a study, wealthy people tend to associate happiness with pride, a sense of achievement, and feeling accomplished.
-Conversely, less well-off people are more likely to experience happiness in connection with emotions like compassion and love.
+For example, a 2018 study from the University of California and published in the journal Emotion, wealthy people tend to associate happiness with pride, a sense of achievement, and feeling accomplished.
+“People who make more money were more likely to experience happiness derived from their own accomplishments,” said lead author Paul Piff.

 “Often money can’t buy happiness because earning more of it often equates with greater job responsibilities and a lower work-life balance.”

 So, whatever happiness means to you, don't be afraid of making changes to find it, even if they seem scary at first.
-To some people, finding happiness meant quitting high-paying corporate jobs to follow their calling.
+To some people, finding happiness could mean quitting high-paying corporate jobs to follow their calling.
 To others, it may mean taking up a less demanding job or arranging to work from home a few days per week, even if that means earning less.

-To sum up, it seems clear that there's a connection between money and happiness and between happiness and income, but it's not always a cause-effect situation.
+Summing up it seems clear that there's a connection between money and happiness and between happiness and income, but it's not always a cause-effect situation.
 Although money matters, it’s far from being the only factor contributing to happiness.

-Indeed, when trying to answer the question ‘why can't money buy happiness?’, it’s useful to rethink our perception of well-being, avoiding comparisons with others and trying to find out what happiness means to us at an individual level.
+Indeed, when trying to answer the question ‘why can't money buy happiness?’, it’s useful to rethink our perception of well-being, avoiding comparisons with others, and trying to find out what happiness means to us at an individual level.

 Moreover, in our pursuit of happiness, it makes sense to focus on meeting our needs and creating a vault of experiences and memories, rather than a life full of material possessions, without forgetting to be appreciative and grateful for what we already have.
-So, it's clear that money can't buy happiness, except when you flash your cash in very specific ways.
-Happy spending! ●

 happiness.com | The fine art of being: learn, practice, share